 1 - The startup fee is $710.
 This covers the first 3 months of the program, setting up your online account, plus any materials (CDs that are shipped and such) you'll need for as long as you're in the program.
 If you'd like to save even more money, you can sign up for 6 ($970) or 12 months ($1590) at the start.

 2 - After your first 3 months, it's $360 every 3 months.
 We also offer a one month fee of $180, but you'll obviously save a lot of money using the 3-month option.
 These rates cover all the tools you'll need - instruction, lesson plans, dictations, tests, grading, finger drills, academics, feedback - everything you need to improve your steno skills.

 That's it - no hidden fees!

 And we save you money in 2 additional ways -

 Example - You're attempting to pass your 150 speed.
 The third month has concluded and you have not yet passed.
-You will continue to receive new lesson plans targeting that speed, but you will no longer pay for the 150 speed.
-Only when you've passed your 150 speed (or a test at the next speed) will you then start making payment towards the 160 speed.
+You will continue to receive new lesson plans targeting that speed, but you will no longer pay for the 150 speed if your payment date comes up.
+Only when you've passed your 150 speed (or a test at the next speed) will you then have to make your next tuition payment.
 In total, you will get 6 months to pass the speed without payment.
 If you have not passed your speed in 6 months, we need to discuss why that is - is it the student - is it the program - is it a combination of the two?
 Starting the 7th month, should we agree that you will continue with the program, payments will begin once more.